The Great British Bake Off series 10: Episode 10: Final

-For the final signature challenge, the remaining three bakers were given 2 hours to create the ultimate chocolate cake, that should be rich in chocolate and be beautifully decorated.
-For the final technical challenge, set by Paul, the bakers were given 1 hour 10 minutes to create six twice-baked Stilton Soufflés, each served with a lavash cracker.
+For the final signature challenge, the remaining three bakers were given two hours to create the ultimate chocolate cake, that should be rich in chocolate and be beautifully decorated.
+For the final technical challenge, set by Paul, the bakers were given one hour, ten minutes to create six twice-baked Stilton Soufflés, each served with a lavash cracker.
 For the final showstopper challenge, the bakers were required to create a deceptive illusion picnic basket feast composed of cakes, biscuits and enriched breads that were presented to look like something else, in 4 1/2 hours.
+Unofficially, Alice could be considered the first runner up as Prue and Paul said it was between the two of them at the end.

 Specials

 Two festive specials were commissioned during Christmas Day and New Year’s Day.

 The Great Christmas Bake Off

 The Great Christmas Bake Off featured Briony Williams and Terry Hartill from Series 9, along with Tom Hetherington and Yan Tsou from Series 8.
 The special was won by Briony Williams.

 The returning bakers were first asked to make 24 festive cake pops in the signature challenge.
 They then faced the technical challenge set by Paul, where they had to recreate a festive sausage roll wreath.
 For the festive showstopper challenge, the bakers were given the task of constructing a 3D gingerbread building, topped off with at least two different types of confectionery.